The 3 Course Components

 HL students submit 13–25 pages (screens)

-For examples, assessment and discussion of the PP go to Part 2, Process Portfolio
+For discussion, assessment and examples of the PP go to these pages

 Students present a body of work accompanied by reflection showing critical understanding and awareness of context.

 Students submit for assessment a selection of resolved artworks from their final exhibition.
 The selected pieces should show evidence of their technical accomplishment during the visual arts course and an understanding of the use of materials, ideas and practices appropriate to visual communication.

 The assessed requirements are a written "curatorial rational" that explains the work chosen for the exhibit and the intentions behind the work, and a small body of artworks, appropriately documented, with exhibition texts for each piece.
 This is also submitted as a digital file and viewed on screen.

 Updates from IB regarding modifications of 2021 assessment requirements due to Covid -19.

 This applies only to May 2021 assessment session and is not a permanent change:

 For examples, assessment and discussion of the Exhibition go to these pages

 In the current visual arts curriculum Part 3, The Exhibition is 40% of final grade.This component is Internally Assessed by the teacher and externally moderated by an examiner.The final exhibition is the...